Volunteers Advocating for Children in Nueces and Aransas Counties

-In order to keep current with issues that relate to the volunteer role, volunteers are required to complete a minimum of 12 hours of continuing education per year.
-If hours take place outside CASA, they must be approved by your supervisor.
+In order to stay current on issues that relate to the volunteer role, volunteers are required to complete a minimum of 12 hours of continuing education per year.

 In addition to attending classes and online training, advocates are also able to read books related to the work we do to receive continuing education credit hours.
 Each 100 pages equals 1 CE hour.
 For example, if you read a book that is 300 pages long, you will receive 3 hours of continuing education credit.

 To view the current reading list click here.

 If you have titles you would like to suggest be added to the reading list please contact Samantha Koepp-Stemplinger

 Short Term 12 delves into the lives of youth in a foster care facility for at-risk teens as told through the eyes of their supervisor, Grace.
 The characters face similar struggles to many of the youth for whom CASA volunteers advocate.
 One such teen is Marcus who will soon age out of the system and acts out in defiance because he is afraid to face the next chapter in his life.
 There are many other parallels with the children CASA serves.
 “One of the subtle beauties of Short Term 12 is the way it intimately depicts how the counselors find ways into these kids’ lives and connect with them.” — Christy Lemire for RogerEbert.com.
 Short Term 12 won the 2013 SXSW Audience Award for Best Narrative Feature.

 Where it can be found: Netflix, Amazon Prime, iTunes